Making an FOI Application

 Cabinet documents older than 20 years can be sought through freedom of information by applying directly to the relevant agency using the standard application form for access.

-Some older Cabinet documents that have been transferred to the custody of State Records may be available to access at a State Records Research Centre.
+Some older Cabinet documents that have been transferred to the custody of State Records may be available to access at the State Records Research Centre.

 From 1 October 2009, Cabinet documents between 10 and 20 years old can be accessed under the policy, Premier and Cabinet Circular 31: Disclosure of Cabinet Documents 10 Years or Older.
 Below is a specific application form for access to these types of Cabinet documents that you can print out and complete.
 There is also an electronic form you can complete and lodge by email.

-For more information about accessing the records of the Cabinet of the South Australian Government please read the following brochure: Access to Cabinet Documents under PC031 brochure (PDF 173KB)
+For more information about accessing the records of the Cabinet of the South Australian Government please read the following brochure: Access to Cabinet Documents under PC031 brochure (PDF 170KB)

 Certain Cabinet documents that are 10 years old are also published on the Department of the Premier and Cabinet website for everyone to access.
 You do not need to make an application to access these Cabinet documents because they are publically available.